 As of version 6.13.0, BOINC does not support Macintosh PowerPC processors.
 As of 7.15.0, BOINC is built entirely for 64-bit Intel, including the BOINC libraries.
+As of 7.16.14, BOINC is built as Universal2 Binaries which can run on both 64-bit Intel and Apple Silicon (arm64) hardware.

 You need to take certain steps to ensure that you use only APIs that are available in all the OS versions BOINC supports for each architecture.
-The best way to accomplish this is to use a single development system running OS 10.8.x or later and cross-compile for the various platforms.
+The best way to accomplish this is to use a single development system running Mac OS 10.9 or later and cross-compile for the various platforms.
 The remainder of this document describes that process.